Yuya-Hikima/IJCAI2022-Online-Matching-with-Controllable-Rewards-and-Arrival-Probabilities/README.md

 Contents of this repository:
 - **README** This file.
 - **SOFTWARE LICENSE AGREEMENT FOR EVALUATION** The user must comply with the rules described herein.
-- **Crowd-sourcing_experiment folder:** It contains the code used in the crowd-sourcing platform experiment and the code needed to set up the experiment, including data downloads.
+- **Crowd-sourcing_experiment folder** It contains the code used in the crowd-sourcing platform experiment and the code needed to set up the experiment, including data downloads.
-- **Ride-sharing_experiment folder:** It contains the code used in the ride-sharing platform experiment and the code needed to set up the experiment, including data downloads.
+- **Ride-sharing_experiment folder** It contains the code used in the ride-sharing platform experiment and the code needed to set up the experiment, including data downloads.
 - **Details_of_experiments.pdf** It contains detailed information on our experiments.
 - **Proof_of_Lemma2.pdf** It contains the proof of Lemma2 of our paper which is not included in the paper.